fluca1978/fluca1978.github.io/_posts/2021-05-24-PerlWeeklyChallenge114.md

 <a name="task1"></a>
 ## PWC 110 - Task 1
-The first task was abount finding the next palindrome number greater thana  given one.
+The first task was abount finding the next palindrome number greater than a given one.
 <br/>
 It is a quite simple task to me: a number is palindrome if its `flip`ped string representation is the same, so it all means I have to loop over numbers bigger than the current one and see if it is a palindrome.